Best Of18 min read

 Which email marketing platform has the best AI features in 2026?

 ActiveCampaign and GetResponse lead here — predictive send-time optimization, AI content generation, and automated contact scoring are all mature features on both platforms.
 Mailchimp's predictive demographics are genuinely impressive for a general-purpose tool.
-ConvertKit's AI writing assistant is more basic but integrates cleanly into the creator workflow without getting in the way.
+ConvertKit's AI writing assistant is simpler but integrates cleanly into the creator workflow without getting in the way.

 Can I use these platforms if my AI business targets other businesses (B2B)?